Location: Nashville, TN

 Job Description:

-The Teaching Assistant (TA), typically recommended directly by the instructor/mentor of the course, collaborates with the instructor during the session to ensure that students are appropriately challenged and supported on the academic content.
+The Teaching Assistant (TA), typically recommended directly by the instructor or mentor of the course, collaborates with the instructor during the session to ensure that students are appropriately challenged and supported on the academic content.

-PTY virtual mentorship programs are for academically advanced students 7th through 12th grade.
+PTY virtual mentorship programs are for academically advanced students in grades 7–12.
 Mentorships meet online weekly.
 Mentors (instructors) are typically professors, PhD students, postdocs, VU staff, and/or content experts.
-The mentor is responsible for designing and executing a PTY mentorship that is appropriately challenging and engaging for students, while the Teaching Assistant supports instruction when students are present in the virtual space.
-Students take one mentorship for a session.
-Sessions occur in the fall, spring, and summer.
-Meeting times vary based on mentorship but are typically in the evenings or on weekends.
+The mentor designs and executes a PTY mentorship that is appropriately challenging and engaging for students, while the Teaching Assistant supports instruction when students are present in the virtual space.
+Students take one mentorship per session.
+Sessions occur in the fall, spring, and summer, with meeting times typically in the evenings or on weekends.

 Perks: